hyunbinjlee/climate-fund/README.md

 # Donor Stories Application

+## **NOTE**
+This application is a mock of the Evanston Climate Fund project, which I worked on in Spring 2024, and you can find [here](https://github.com/civil-society/climate-fund)!
+It uses real data from Firestore and doesn't use a React frontend.

 ## Overview
 The Donor Stories application allows users to submit their profiles, including a name, a bio, and an image, to acknowledge their contributions to the Evanston Climate Fund.
 The application consists of a React frontend and an Express backend that handles API requests and serves the React application.

 ## Features
 - **Donor Submission**: Donors can submit their profiles via a form.